 Planning your trip to Banff National Park

 When planning your Canadian Rockies vacation, think about what you want to do and see in Banff National Park, and look for a Rocky Mountaineer package that includes those highlights.
-Our packages can be customised by adding a car rental, a day trip or excursion, or even extra hotel nights to give you more time to explore.
+Our packages can be customised by adding a day trip or excursion, or even extra hotel nights to give you more time to explore.
 Learn more about our First Passage to the West rail route and search our carefully curated packages to start planning your future trip.